brendanheywood/ghello/README.md

  - Votes are left out for now (not sure on a convention?)
  - Tasks can only be assigned to one person at a time

-## To hard :(
+## Too hard for now... :(

 For now at least these aren't in the plan:

- - Live updating - will just have a refresh button or poll (but will probably do a delta ajax call for speed)
+ - Live/comet updating - will just have a refresh button or poll (but will probably do a delta ajax call for speed)

 ## Thanks!: